openlegacy/openlegacy-public-hub-demos/as400-cobol/insurance/README.md

 `ol add --source-path ../resources/POL2GET.cbl --program-path /QSYS.LIB/POLICY.LIB/POL2GET.PGM`

 > **NOTE:**
-> The test asset command must run from the module directory and you must be logged in to the hub.
+> The test asset command must be run from the module directory and you must be logged into the hub.
 > `ol login -api-key <your api key>`

 ### Get All Policies